Wind, thunderstorms expected around contained French wildfire

 "It's very difficult to enforce the closing of a forest, we can only do this as a last resort, but at the moment, everything is dry, the slightest gesture can lead to a conflagration.
 I've never seen anything like it," said the 74-year-old.
 "We're praying for rain."

-But it continued to smoulder in the tinder-dry pine forests and peat-rich soil.#photo3
+But it continued to smoulder in the tinder-dry pine forests and peat-rich soil.

 Officials suspect arson may have played a role in the latest flare-up, which has burned 7,400 hectares (18,000 acres) since Tuesday.